inmcm/kravatte/Readme.rst

 -----------

 Kravatte Wide Block Cipher mode is symmetric block cipher mode where the user can specify the size of the block, an arbitrary `tweak` value input, and arbitary secret key.
-The KravatteWBC, once initialized can encrypt/decrypt messages of given block size (or smaller)
+The `KravatteWBC` obejct, once initialized can encrypt/decrypt messages of the given block size (or smaller).
+KravatteWBC is splits messages into left and right components and uses a 4-stage Feistal sequence to encrypt/decrypt.

 Encrypt and Decrypt
 ~~~~~~~~~~~~~~~~~~~